GPenn/antiNumuCC1piAnalysis_1.0/tmva/tree_converter/README.md

 default->MakeClass(“defaultAntiNumuCC1pi”)
 ```

-This produces the .C and .h files which can then be edited as needed.
+This produces the .C and .h files which I then edited as needed.
 When you need to update the variable lists in the header file, you can run this again with a different name (e.g. `default->MakeClass(“defaultAntiNumuCC1pi_forupdate”)` and copy the lists of variables and branches over.

 This process can also be used when you need to write custom analysis code.